richardgill/issue-template-check/docs/examples/tupu.md

 # Tupu.io

-Tupu is a non-profit initiative to offer free mentorship to women, people of color, and LGBT in the tech industry.
+Tupu is a non-profit initiative that offers free mentorship to individuals who identify as women, people of color, and members of the LGBT community who work in the tech industry.

 The application was initially built on Airtable, but later ported to Xata.

 ![Tupu.io](/images/docs/examples/tupu.png)